 Some folks get especially confused and think that if they already get a tax refund, they can’t use the solar tax credit.
 Good News!
 Even if you usually get a federal income tax refund, the federal solar tax credit will still work for you.
 You’ll likely get a much larger refund the year you go solar because you’ll owe a lot less in taxes thanks to the solar tax credit – just like the example above.
 As long as you owed taxes to begin with, the solar tax credit could benefit you.
 You can even stack it up with other tax credits like the child tax credit or dependent care credit.

 What if you usually owe taxes at the end of the year?
 The federal solar tax credit can help you, too!
 If you owe less money in taxes to begin with because of the solar tax credit, you could actually get a refund this year!
 Even getting $5 back would be better than saying a lot of nasty words while you writing a $5,000 check to the IRS, right?

 The only folks who can’t actually use the federal solar tax credit are those with no US taxable income and thus no tax liability, such as person on 100% Disability or whose only income is from Social Security or those who do not own their home.

 NOTE: Taxes are complicated things.
 These simplified examples are meant to help you understand how the solar tax credit works in a general way.
-We are NOT tax planners, tax accounts or anybody’s CPA.
+We are NOT tax planners, tax accountants, or CPA’s.
 Now that you have a general idea how the solar tax credit works, discuss how the credit would benefit you with your own tax professional before making any decisions.